 keeping a record of issues and faults along with solutions, for future reference.

 Depending on the size of the organisation you work for, you may carry out duties in all areas of IT or specialise in one, such as networks or hardware.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- You normally need a Higher National Certificate (HNC), Higher National Diploma (HND) or degree in Computing: Technical Support or another relevant technical subject.
+You normally need an HNC (SCQF Level 7) HND (SCQF Level 8) or degree (SCQF Levels 9-11) in Computing: Technical Support or another relevant technical subject.